shubhamkmaurya03/Car-Rental-System/README.md

 1. Column 1: Name of the Customer
 2. Column 2: ID of the Customer.
 ID of every customer is unique .
 No two customerrs or employees or employee-customer share the same ID.
 3. Column 3: Password of the Customer
-4. Customer Record : It keeps a track of how well a customer does at the car rental system ,calculated on the basis of how much damage has he dealt to a car he rented .
-Upon registration , every customer is granted a customer record of 15 ,and this either decreaes ,if he damages the car , or stays constant, if he makes no harm to the rented cars.
+4. Customer Record : It keeps a track of how well a customer does at the car rental system,calculated on the basis of how much damage has he dealt to a car he rented.
+Upon registration, every customer is granted a customer record of 15, and this either decreaes,if he damages the car or stays constant, if he makes no harm to the rented cars.

 3) employee_database:
   It has 4 columns :
 1. Column 1: Name of the Employee
 2. Column 2: ID of the Employee.
 ID of every employee is unique .
 No two employees or customers or employee-customer share the same ID.
 3. Column 3: Password of the Customer
-4. Column 4: Employee Record : It keeps a track of how well a customer does at the car rental system ,calculated on the basis of how much damage has he dealt to a car he rented .
-Upon registration , every employee is granted a customer record of 15 ,and this either decreaes ,if he damages the rented cars , or stays constant, if he makes no harm to the rented cars.
+4. Column 4: Employee Record : It keeps a track of how well a customer does at the car rental system, calculated on the basis of how much damage has he dealt to a car he rented .
+Upon registration, every employee is granted a customer record of 15, and this either decreaes, if he damages the rented cars, or stays constant, if he makes no harm to the rented cars.

  4) manager _database:
   It has 3 columns :